starbornone/ai-dreams/content/world-economy-function.md

 In this case, the building and its land will still appear as a Possession and Asset of said Person or Business.
 However, to rent it out, they have to set it up as a profit-creating entity itself - this is what the Asset trait will indicate.
 This will allow the game to calculate costs from the correct perspective and apply any Business-related modifiers to it, such as those that may come in the form of government policy or tax.
 It will also allow the building to be segmented and have prices assigned to each section, turning them into services, which will count towards the overall availability and demand of itself and similar services.

 Doctor's offices often work using this fashion, where the GP will rent out a room in a medical centre.
 Through this, they gain access to the centre's equipment, tools, medications, and facilities, including reception handling their bookings and applications for maintaining and storing patient records.

+## This is just the beginning

+So we can see where this is going.
+It's just a start, but we've already managed to begin to address some of the more complicated workings of generating value, price, and profit.
+We'll still need to talk more about the formulas which explain the starting points for these values, which we'll do next, and then we'll probably look a bit deeper into what makes up a Person.

 ---